dirkluijk/bookstore-api/README.md

 ## Run locally

-Clone the repo and run `deno run --unstable-kv main.ts`.
+Clone the repo and run `deno run dev`.

 ## Demo running on Deno Deploy